-ADVANCED MAGTF INFORMATION OPERATIONS PRACTITIONER COURSE
+ADVANCED MAGTF INFORMATION OPERATIONS PLANNER COURSE

 |Upon arrival please review the hallway monitor for current course location and time.|

 |The AMIOPC is the pinnacle of the MAGTF IO training continuum and satisfies one of the formal education requirements as an approved IO course of study for the MOS 0550 Advanced Information Operations (IO) Planner.
 AMIOPC is geared toward officers (1stLt - LtCol) assigned to a unit's information operations section.
 The curriculum is designed to teach the integration, coordination, and synchronization of information related capabilities into the Marine Corps Planning Process at the Marine Expeditionary Force (MEF) level.|